-CB&Q map of Great Republican Valley showing lands of the Burlington & Missouri River R.R. in Nebraska (1879).
+CB&Q map of Great Republican Valley showing lands of the Burlington & Missouri River R.R. in Nebraska.

+Courtesy of Newberry Library.
 CB&Q 769.8.

 Used with permission of the Newberry Library.
-With questions about reuse of this image, contact the Newberry Library.
+With questions about reuse of this image, contact the Newberry Library .